Create a Website Account - Manage notification subscriptions, save form progress and more.

 To search for public records please click on the link: https://public.celina-tx.gov/weblink

-The meter only measures water that runs through it.
-They are extremely accurate and tested at the factory.
-If you feel the meter is reading incorrectly, we are happy to test onsite for a $40 fee.
+The meter only measures water that runs through it and has historically been very accurate.
+However, if you feel the meter is reading incorrectly, the City offers an onsite test for a $40 fee.
 If the meter is malfunctioning, the $40 fee will be waived.

 The City changes out residential water meters with new meters on a ten- to fifteen-year cycle.
 This is because meters run slow as they age; to assure accuracy of billings we have to change them out.
 When meters age, they typically run slow or stop running completely.
 If the City did not regularly replace the meters, we would need to test all residential meters as they age to ensure they were operating within standards.